What is the South Korean Won (KRW)?

 The South Korean Won is the currency of the Republic of Korea – more commonly known as South Korea.
 The won is a decimalized currency, divided into 100 jeon.
 The jeon is no longer used for ordinary, everyday transactions.
 For practical purposes, the lowest denomination of South Korean currency in use is 1 won.

 The symbol for the South Korean won is ₩.
 Thus, an amount of 5000 won is expressed as ₩5000.
 The foreign exchange market designation for the won is KRW (an acronym for Korean Republic Won).
 As of late 2020, the USD/KRW exchange rate is 1107.12 – approximately 1100 KRW = 1 USD.
-Although high, the exchange rate’s been remarkably stable for the past decade, primarily fluctuating between 1100 and 1200.
+Although high, the exchange rate has been remarkably stable for the past decade, primarily fluctuating between 1100 and 1200.

 The Republic of Korea’s central bank is the Bank of Korea.
 It authorizes and oversees the minting and printing of South Korean currency by the Korea Minting and Security Printing Corporation, a government entity that also does the printing of important government documents.